Nicklas-Holmqvist/new-photography-portfolio/README.md

 We will see what the future will be... maby a new portfolio again but with another stack ^^

 ### Link to the not done page
+It will be on my own domain soon
 [Linky link](https://nicklas-holmqvist.netlify.app/)